 |Title:||Head Coach (2013-)|

-Maco "Shark" Hamilton, who built the Union High School boys' basketball program in Camas, Wash., from inception to state champion in just three years, enters his first season as the new men's basketball coach at George Fox University in 2013-14, replacing 13-year veteran Mark Sundquist, who departed to pursue other opportunities.
+Maco "Shark" Hamilton, who built the Union High School boys' basketball program in Camas, Wash., from inception to state champion in just three years, enters his second season as the men's basketball coach at George Fox University in 2014-15.

 With teams known for their fast-paced offenses and pressure defenses, Union went 95-56 (.629) under Hamilton in its first six years of existence, winning three league and two district titles, three state tournament trophies, and one state championship.
 Union finished seventh in the 2008-09 3A state tournament and third in the 2011-12 4A state tournament.